 In severe cases, children need medicine to relax their painful stiff muscles.
 They might also need machines to help them breathe.

 The best way to prevent tetanus is to have your child immunised.

 As part of the Australian National Immunisation Program (NIP), your child will get free immunisation against tetanus:

 - at 4 years

 These immunisations are given by injection, often in combination with immunisation against other diseases.
-If your child had his last tetanus immunisation more than five years ago, he might need a booster dose if he has a dirty wound or animal bite.
+If your child had their last tetanus immunisation more than 5 years ago, they might need a booster dose if they have a dirty wound or animal bite.

-It’s always important to clean wounds and abrasions carefully and remove any foreign material from them.
+It’s always important to clean cuts and abrasions carefully and remove any dirt, gravel or other foreign material from them.